Canop/broot/website/docs/index.md

 ![kitty preview](img/20201127-kitty-preview.png)

-# Apply a standard or personal command to a file
+# Apply a command to a file

 ![size](img/20230930-edit.png)